ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 4. To improve workflow
 5. Brings transparency to the IT operation and help to define and monitor the priorities
 6. To improve communication with the other departments of the organization
-7. *Create means to measure and to analyse all the operation
+7. To create means to measure and to analyse all the operation

 #### Key Elements from the IT Strategic Planning